Why some women turn to tantric massage

 • in the feminine its just power The one that soothes without subjugating, that opens without seducing, that loves without losing itself.

-They are not relics of a mystical past, they are the new priestesses of a world in search of a soul.
+They are not relics of a mystical past, they are the new priestesses of a soul-searching world.

 And every time they place their hands with love, they repair a little of the lost link between body and consciousness.